Updated on October 1st, 2020 by Aristofanis Papadatos

 Source: Investor Presentation

 Nordson is a high-quality business that is simply too expensive for investors right now.
-This is a common occurrence these days, with the S&P 500 Index sitting at a record high.
+This is a common occurrence these days, with the S&P 500 Index sitting near a record high.
 It is becoming much harder to find reasonably valued dividend stocks with high yields and growth potential.
 While Nordson certainly has long-term growth potential, the stock appears to be considerably overvalued, with a low dividend yield as well.